gabriel/YOCView/README.md

 YOCView
 =========

-YOCView helps you avoid dealing with UIViewController.
-This can help avoid unnecessary delegate and callback boilerplate.
+YOCView helps you avoid dealing with UIViewController's when they're doing is creating a bunch of delegate and callback boilerplate when coordinating between views.

 # Podfile